Optimized Sales Optimized Marketing Target Accounts For CROs For CFOs For CMOs Blog News Glossary Compare Tools About Schedule a Demo

 Companies regularly overlook salesperson efficiency when doing their annual resource planning.
 Sales efficiency is the expected percentage of orders a salesperson will achieve versus their quota at full attainment.
 On the surface it sounds like a simple calculation.
 That simplicity evaporates the moment you realize sales efficiency varies dramatically with experience, position, territory, and tenure.

 If you are building next year's sales plan without modeling efficiency ramps, you are almost certainly overestimating your team's capacity.
+Use the sales capacity planner to model these scenarios.
 This post explains how to calculate efficiency by salesperson and position, and what realistic expectations look like for a two-year planning horizon.

 The Data You Need